Immunotherapy with allergy tablets

 Three generations of allergists

 Read the full articleAs the College celebrates its 75th anniversary, we want to celebrate the people who helped shape the organization.
-In examining… allergy starting in 1939.
-He was president of the College in 1962-63, and served on the editorial board of Annals of Allergy.
-In 1974, he…
+In examining… As the College celebrates its 75th anniversary, we want to celebrate the people who helped shape the organization.
+In examining some of those who were…

 It’s time to bring customer service to financial interactions with patients